 The active dye molecule found in the mucicarmine stain is a chelate complex formed between cationic aluminum ions and carminic acid.
 Carminic acid is a natural dye molecule that is isolated from the dried bodies of female Coccus cacti insects.
 The aluminum cations confer an overall positive charge to the large carmine complex.
 Although the exact mechanism(s) by which this complex selectively stains mucins is unknown, evidence suggests that it is by electrostatic attraction to the anionic groups of acid mucins.
 This theory is supported by the observations that tissue sites that contain an abundance of neutral mucins demonstrate little or no staining while the sites of the gastrointestinal tract that are known to contain acid mucins typically stain strongly with mucicarmine.

-Alcian blue is a large planar pthalocyanine molecule with a copper atom in the center.
+Alcian blue is a large planar phthalocyanine molecule with a copper atom in the center.
 The molecule also contains four basic isothiouronium groups which carry a positive charge.
-The positive charge imparted by these groups results in the attraction of the alcian blue dye molecules to the anionic sites in mucin molecules.
-Like mucicarmine, alcian blue does not stain neutral mucins.
+The positive charge imparted by these groups results in the attraction of the Alcian blue dye molecules to the anionic sites in mucin molecules.
+Like mucicarmine, Alcian blue does not stain neutral mucins.

 The colloidal iron technique is based upon the attraction of positively charged iron ions (ferric cations) for the negatively charged carboxylate and sulfate group endings in acidic mucins.
 The bound ferric ions are detected or visualized by subsequent treatment with potassium ferrocyanide to form bright blue deposits of ferric ferrocyanide or Prussian blue.
-While the colloidal iron technique is an extremely sensitive method for the detection of acid mucins, it is not as frequently used as other techniques such as alcian blue.
-However, like alcian blue the colloidal iron technique may be used in combination with the periodic acid – Schiff technique.
+While the colloidal iron technique is an extremely sensitive method for the detection of acid mucins, it is not as frequently used as other techniques such as Alcian blue.
+However, like Alcian blue the colloidal iron technique may be used in combination with the periodic acid also known as the Schiff technique.